Home

 If you perform or review impairment ratings, you should be a CIR® — Certified Impairment Rater®

-The quality of ratings varies widely.
-Therefore, it is imperative to demonstrate your ability to accurately assess impairment using the AMA Guides to the Evaluation of Permanent Impairment – whether you are a physician, attorney, or claims professional.
+Demonstrate your ability to accurately assess impairment using the AMA Guides to the Evaluation of Permanent Impairment – whether you are a physician, health care provider, attorney, or claims professional.
+This will enhance your credibility and professional success.

 CIR® was created1 in 2006 to establish and maintain professional standards for the knowledge, skills, and abilities required to perform expert impairment evaluations using the Fifth or the Sixth Edition of the Guides.